To help younger kids with ADHD, try these behavior management techniques:

 Set boundaries and expectations.
 It's best to do this right before the activity or situation you have in mind.

 Use rewards.
 Gold stars or favorite activities are examples of rewards for good behavior.
-Avoid using food and especially candy for rewards.
+Try to avoid using money or food (especially candy) for rewards.